herux/mongo4delphi/README.md

 MongoDB Driver for Freepascal
 -------------------------
 This project is now maintain by me.
-Spesific support for freepascal release version. fork from https://github.com/fabriciocolombo/mongo4delphi
+Specific support for freepascal release version. fork from https://github.com/fabriciocolombo/mongo4delphi

 MongoDB Driver for FreePascal
 -------------------------